MEET THE BOARD

 Treasurer

 Fred Sattler is a retired business executive who worked in the field of health care economics and the organization of health care for over 25 years.
 Fred has served on several governing boards and advisory committees of both commercial and not-for-profit organizations in the private and public sectors over the years.
 Fred served as treasurer of the Festival for five years prior to being elected President in 2010.
-Fred chairs the Festival’s Finance Committee and is a member of the Human Resources, Restaurant, Venue Management and Irvine Bowl Policy Committees.
+Fred is the board liaison to the Finance Department, chairs the Festival’s Finance Committee and is a member of the Human Resources, Restaurant, and Irvine Bowl Policy Committees.

 Secretary